 - 3.1.
-Each year, Social Work Resources require to confirm the rates and charges which will be adopted for Residential, Nursing, Supported Living, Non-residential Care Services and Care at Home Services.
+Each year, Social Work Resources require to confirm the rates and charges which will be adopted for residential, nursing, supported living, non-residential Care Services and Care at Home Services.
 The rates which will be charged to other local authorities for Care Services must also be set. - 3.2.
-In recognition of the need to implement contractual uplifts in 2021/2022 without delay to providers, Social Work Resources Committee of 17 March 2021 agreed delegated authority for the Executive Director (Finance and Corporate Resources) and Director, Health and Social Care to approve the following rates: - Care at Home, Supported Living, Day Care and Integrated Care Facilities - Residential and Nursing Care through National Care Home Contract - Residential services outwith National Care Home Contract - 3.3.
-In response to the Covid-19 emergency, Scottish Government and COSLA have recommended a national living wage uplift for contractual hourly rates paid to adult social care providers.
+In recognition of the need to implement contractual uplifts in 2022/2023 without delay to providers, Social Work Resources Committee of 9 February 2022 agreed delegated authority for the Executive Director of Finance and Corporate Resources and Director of Health and Social Care to approve the following rates: - Care at Home, Supported Living, Daycare and Integrated Care Facilities - Residential and Nursing Care through National Care Home Contract - Residential services outwith National Care Home Contract - 3.3.
+In March 2022, Scottish Government and COSLA approved a national uplift for contractual hourly rates paid to adult social care providers in accordance with the increase to real living wage.